jboiie/SemCom/logs/logs.md

 **Date:** 2025-08-17

 ### Tasks Done:
--Created an organized folder structure
+-Created an organized folder structure \n
 -started to find out about NLP and what goes on w it

 ### Decisions Taken: